mrDoctorWho/vk4xmpp/extensions/groupchats.README.md

 Installation
 ====

-The extension “groupchats” requires up to 2 fields in the main config:
+The extension “groupchats” requires up to 3 fields in the main config:

 1. ConferenceServer — the address of your (or not your?) conference server

 Bear in mind that there can be limits on the jabber server for conference per jid.
 Read the wiki for more details.

+2. CHAT_USERS_LIMIT — the limit of users per chat.
+50 is the default.

-2. CHAT_LIFETIME_LIMIT — the limit of the time after that chat considered inactive and will be removed.
+3. CHAT_LIFETIME_LIMIT — the limit of the time after that chat considered inactive and will be removed.
 Time must be formatted as text and contain the time measurement variables after the digits.

 For example: